-The divorce can be stressful for both husband and wife no matter whatsoever the circumstances or reasons are.
+The divorce can be stressful for both husband and wife no matter whatsoever the circumstances or reasons.
 But there are few legal and religious obligations that need to be carried out during and after the whole procedure.
 According to Dubai’s Statistics Center, there were 6 divorces in 1000 couples in 2016, the rate which is considered very high as compared to other parts of the globe.
 Unfortunately, the divorce rate is increasing in UAE not only among locals but also in expatriates.
-Due to lack of knowledge and much information on the topic couples feel helpless and left wondering how to handle the assets and often fail to manage the splitting of joint assets.
+Due to a lack of knowledge and much information on the topic couples feel helpless and left wondering how to handle the assets and often fail to manage the splitting of joint assets.
 But in most cases, it is noticed that husband and wife end up agreeing on mutually beneficial terms.
-However, there are few couples who tend to take disastrous decisions and not so good distribution of assets ultimately leaving their heirs and children at loss.
+However, there are few couples who tend to take disastrous decisions and not-so-good distribution of assets ultimately leaving their heirs and children at loss.

 It is important for local and foreign couples to understand and know the multiple circumstances, conditions, and set of rules & regulations that govern the distribution of assets after the divorce.
 The wife & husband should not worry about guardianship if the will or agreement has been properly drafted and attested by the local courts.

 We advise couples to get legal assistance from our associate expert UAE divorce lawyers to face all the challenges and legal issues that will arise during and after the procedure of divorce.

 What Happens to Property and Assets in the United Arab Emirates which are Under One Name?